fraserxu/rails-es6-demo/Readme.md

 So what we will do here is to use `browserify` to make our code work with commonjs `require` and `babelify` for ES6 code.

-Make sure you have those packages install as well.
+Make sure you have those packages installed as well.

 ```
 npm install --save-dev babel-preset-es2015 babelify browserify